 How to fix water pressure?

 Sometimes, the pressure of the water may get reduced due to many causes.
 Check all the parts carefully before replacing it.
 In most cases, you can fix it.

 Ensure your electric output is functioning.
-Charge the device or replace the battery if it’s necessary (depends on the type of device).
+Charge the device or replace the battery if it’s necessary (depending on the type of device).
 You also need to fill at least half the tank with water to get the high water pressure.

 Check carefully if the black valve in the water reservoir is placed correctly in which the four-pronged side faces down and the dome side faces up.

 To prevent any blockage or reduce pressure, don’t use saltwater.
 Try to clean the water reserver regularly with chlorhexidine mouthwash or vinegar.
 Besides, empty the reservoir completely after use.

 Leaking a Waterpik reservoir is a common problem that you can fix at home without replacing it.

 There is a black rubber valve on the bottom of the water tank.

 Remove the valve from pulling it out.
 Hold the valve under warm running water and keep massaging it with fingers.